QuChunhe/study/DistributedSystem.md

 two ways of looking at consistency： One is from the developer / client point of view; how they observe data updates.
 The second way is from the server side; how updates flow through the system and what guarantees systems can give with respect to updates.

+The degree of consistency may vary:
+* Strong consistency.
+After the update completes any subsequent access (by A, B or C) will return the updated value.
+* Weak consistency.
+The system does not guarantee that subsequent accesses will return the updated value.
+A number of conditions need to be met before the value will be returned.
+Often this condition is the passing of time, [i.e.] the inconsistency window.
+* Eventual consistency.
+The storage system guarantees that if no new updates are made to the object eventually (after the inconsistency window closes) all accesses will return the last updated value.

 https://www.infoq.com/architecture/presentations/
 [Consistency vs. availability: eventual consistency by Werner Vogels](https://www.infoq.com/news/2008/01/consistency-vs-availability/)